quicwg/base-drafts/draft-ietf-quic-transport.md

 ## STREAM Frames {#frame-stream}

 STREAM frames implicitly create a stream and carry stream data.
+The STREAM frame takes the form 0b001XXXXX (or the set of values from 0x20 to 0x3f).

+The least significant bit (0x1) of the frame type identifies the initiator of the stream.
+Client-initiated streams have the least significant bit set to 0;
+server-initiated streams have the bit set to 1.

+The second least significant bit (0x2) of the frame type differentiates between unidirectional streams and bidirectional streams.
+Unidirectional streams have this bit set to 1 and bidirectional streams have this bit set to 0.

-The STREAM frame takes the form 0b00010XXX (or the set of values from 0x10 to 0x17).
-The value of the three low-order bits of the frame type determine the fields that are present in the frame.
+The value of the next three low-order bits of the frame type determine the fields that are present in the frame:

-* The OFF bit (0x04) in the frame type is set to indicate that there is an Offset field present.
+* The OFF bit (0x10) in the frame type is set to indicate that there is an Offset field present.
 When set to 1, the Offset field is present; when set to 0, the Offset field is absent and the Stream Data starts at an offset of 0 (that is, the frame contains the first octets of the stream, or the end of a stream that includes no data).

-* The LEN bit (0x02) in the frame type is set to indicate that there is a Length field present.
+* The LEN bit (0x08) in the frame type is set to indicate that there is a Length field present.
 If this bit is set to 0, the Length field is absent and the Stream Data field extends to the end of the packet.
 If this bit is set to 1, the Length field is present.

-* The FIN bit (0x01) of the frame type is set only on frames that contain the final offset of the stream.
+* The FIN bit (0x04) of the frame type is set only on frames that contain the final offset of the stream.
 Setting this bit indicates that the frame marks the end of the stream.